2008 Pacific Islanders rugby union tour of Europe

 The 2008 Pacific Islanders rugby union tour of Europe was a series of test matches played by the Pacific Islanders team in England, France, and Italy during November 2008.

 The team lost the first two test matches against England and France, but won the final test against Italy.

 The head coach for the tour was former Tongan player Quddus Fielea, after Ilivasi Tabua withdrew from the tour.
 The captain for the tour was Fijian Mosese Rauluni while the vice-captain was Tongan Nili Latu.

 Squad

-Two further players were originally included in the squad Sireli Bobo and Soane Tonga'uiha.
-However Bobo became unavailable, and Tonga'uiha later withdrew from the tour.
+Two further players were originally included in the squad Sireli Bobo and Soane Tongaʻuiha; Bobo later became unavailable, and Tongaʻuiha withdrew from the tour.